numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

     dimensions.
 Hence, the COCO platform does not provide ECDF aggregated over dimension.

-    Data profile are often used using different functions with different dimensions.
+    Data profiles are often used using different functions with different dimensions.

 ..
-Note:: The cross on the ECDF plots of represents the median of the maximal length of the unsuccessful runs to solve the problems aggregated within the ECDF.
+Note:: The cross on the ECDF plots of Coco_ represents the median of the maximal length of the unsuccessful runs to solve the problems aggregated within the ECDF.

 Best 2009 "Algorithm"
 ---------------------
-The ECDF graphs are typically displaying an ECDF annotated as best 2009 (thick maroon line with diamonds markers in Figure :ref:`fig:ecdfall` for instance).
+The ECDF graphs are typically displaying an ECDF annotated as best 2009 (thick maroon line with diamond markers in Figure :ref:`fig:ecdfall` for instance).
 This ECDF corresponds to an artificial algorithm: for each problem, we select the algorithm within the dataset obtained during the BBOB-2009 workshop that has the best |aRT|.
 We are then using the